The degree of a finite set of words: Monoids of relations

 We write indifferently relations on a set $Q$ as subsets of $Q\times Q$, as boolean $Q\times Q$-matrices or as directed graphs on a set $Q$ of vertices.

-The \emph{rank} of a relation $m$ on $Q$ is the minimal cardinality of a set $R$ such that $m=uv$ with $u$ a $Q\times R$ relation and $v$ an $R\times Q$ relation.
-Equivalently, the rank of $m$ is the minimal number of row (resp. column) vectors (perhaps not rows or columns of $m$) which generate the set of rows (resp. columns) of $m$.
+\enlargethispage{\baselineskip} The \emph{rank} of a relation $m$ on $Q$ is the minimal cardinality of a set $R$ such that $m=uv$ with $u$ a $Q\times R$ relation and $v$ an $R\times Q$ relation.
+Equivalently, the rank of $m$ is the minimal number of row (resp. column) vectors (which are possibly not rows or columns of $m$) which generate over $\{0, 1\}$ the set of rows (resp. columns) of $m$.

 For example, the full relation $m=Q\times Q$ has rank $1$.
 In terms of matrices

 More generally, the rank of an equivalence relation is equal to the number of its classes.